 As of June 30, 2022, we had cash and cash equivalents of \$83.9 million.
-We believe that the anticipated net proceeds from this offering, together with our existing cash and cash equivalents, will be sufficient to fund our operating expenses and capital expenditure requirements into .
+We believe that the anticipated net proceeds from this offering and the concurrent private placement, together with our existing cash and cash equivalents as of June 30, 2022, will be sufficient to fund our operating expenses and capital expenditure requirements at least into the fourth quarter of 2024.
 This estimate is based on assumptions that may prove to be wrong, and we could exhaust our available capital resources sooner than we expect.
-We plan to use the net proceeds from this offering to fund clinical development, manufacturing supply and initial commercialization costs for ACR-368, and the remainder for working capital and other general corporate purposes, including development of additional programs in our pipeline.
-The net proceeds from this offering, together with our existing cash and cash equivalents, may not be sufficient to fund any of our drug candidates through regulatory approval.
+We plan to use the net proceeds from this offering and the concurrent private placement to fund the advancement of ACR-368, including chemistry, manufacturing and controls, or CMC, and companion diagnostic development, in Phase 2 clinical trials across our three lead indications into potential registrational phase, pending results and discussions with the FDA, as well as to potentially initiate Phase 2 trials in patients with HPV+ tumors, to complete IND-enabling studies for at least one of our preclinical programs and the remainder for continued development of our AP3 platform, other research and development activities, working capital and other general corporate purposes.
+The net proceeds from this offering and the concurrent private placement, together with our existing cash, cash equivalents and short-term investments, may not be sufficient to fund any of our drug candidates through regulatory approval.
 Changes may occur beyond our control that would cause us to consume our available capital before that time, including changes in and progress of our development activities, acquisitions of additional drug candidates and changes in regulation.
 The timing and amount of our funding requirements will depend on many factors, including: